The annual property tax notice covers the calendar year starting January 1 and ending December 31.

 Current taxes are levied in May and cover the period from January 1 to December 31.
 Arrears are any taxes that remain unpaid from prior year(s).

-Your property tax bill is split into municipal tax, education tax and affordable seniors housing (Piper Creek Foundation).
+Your property tax bill is split into municipal tax, education tax and seniors affordable housing.
 Municipal property taxes are set by City Council and help pay for a variety of services The City provides such as:

 - Police and fire protection,